Should Vegans Eat Insects?

 We eat shrimps: you know how it goes.
 Remove the head and tail, tear off the legs and gut out the questionable parts.
 What is it that makes emotionally unable to eat insects?
 Shrimps are actually anatomically very similar to crickets!

-Besides, for reference, twenty years ago sushi and sashimi was considered disgusting and unhealthy, but now… the rise of Japanese chains in the west speaks for itself.
+Twenty years ago sushi and sashimi was considered disgusting and unhealthy, but now… the rise of Japanese chains in the west speaks for itself.

 Try eating a handful of insects!
 (Figure 3: The FT’s prediction of the value of the edible insect industry)